syl20bnr/spacemacs/README.md

 ## Key bindings discovery

-Thanks to [guide-key][], whenever a prefix command is pressed (like `<SPC>`) a buffer appear after one second listing the possible keys for this prefix.
+Thanks to [guide-key][], whenever a prefix command is pressed (like `<SPC>`) a buffer appears after one second listing the possible keys for this prefix.

-It is also possible to search for a specific key bindings by pressing:
+It is also possible to search for specific key bindings by pressing:

     <SPC> ?

-To narrow the list to `Spacemacs` specific key bindings set the pattern to something like the regular expression:
+To narrow the list to `Spacemacs` key bindings starting with prefix `<SPC>`, set the pattern to something like the regular expression:

     `SPC\ b`